Mexican League

-The league has 18 teams organized in two divisions, North and South.
+The league has 20 teams organized in two divisions, North and South.
 Teams play 114 games each season.
 Five teams in each division advance to a four-round postseason tournament that culminates in the Serie del Rey, a best-of-seven championship series between the two division champions.
-The Mexican League has two affiliated minor leagues, the Liga Norte de México and Mexican Academy League.
+The Mexican League has two affiliated developmental leagues, the Liga Norte de México and Mexican Academy League.

-Though founded in 1925, the league joined the National Association of Professional Baseball Leagues (Minor League Baseball) in 1955, when it was designated a Double-A league.
-Some member teams entered player development contracts with teams in the National League at that time.
+Founded in 1925, LMB grew substantially in the immediate post-World War II era thanks to the efforts of Jorge Pasquel, who greatly increased the quality and visibility of the league by luring players from Major League Baseball (MLB).
+The conflict between the Mexican League and "organized baseball" was resolved in 1955, when the Mexican League joined the National Association of Professional Baseball Leagues, the predecessor of Minor League Baseball (MiLB), with a Double-A designation; some LMB clubs entered player development contracts with National League teams.
 Triple-A classification was granted in 1967.
-As part of the 2021 reorganization of the minors, the Mexican League was not included as a Triple-A league, though it continues to operate independently.
+As part of a broader reorganization of MiLB, the Mexican League returned to its previous independent status in 2021.

+The Mexican League is the ninth-wealthiest professional sports league by revenue in North America, and the second-wealthiest baseball league in the western hemisphere, behind only Major League Baseball.
+Despite losing Triple-A classification in 2021, it is considered among the more competitive baseball leagues in Latin America.

 League organization

 From 1925 to the 1960s, the league consisted of about six teams each season.
 The league expanded to eight teams in the 1960s.
 In 1970, after the circuit had grown to 10 teams, the league was split geographically for the first time.
 In 1979, the Mexican Central League was absorbed into the expanded Liga Mexicana de Beisbol (Mexican Baseball League).
 The newly expanded league featured a 20-team circuit with four divisions.
 However, after a series of team bankruptcies, the Mexican League was reduced to 14 teams in two divisions.

 Although there is a stable core of teams in the league, it is not unusual for clubs to relocate.
 Often, new incarnations of the teams come about through new owners.
 Teams also cease after unsatisfactory results or bankruptcy.
 Since its foundation in 1925, more than 90 teams have passed through the Mexican League, and the only organizations that have remained since their inception are the Sultanes de Monterrey (1939), Diablos Rojos del Mexico (1940), Tigres de Quintana Roo (1955), Saraperos de Saltillo (1970), and Piratas de Campeche (1980).
 The Acereros del Norte have played uninterrupted since 1982, the Olmecas de Tabasco since 1977, and the Leones de Yucatán since 1979.